Maineiax Coaching Staff

 Heidi spent two seasons (2005-2007) with the field hockey and lacrosse teams at her alma mater, Choate Rosemary Hall.
 While at Choate, Heidi also worked as an Assistant Director of Athletics and an Associate Director of Admissions.
 From 2007-2009, Heidi served as assistant coach of the field hockey and lacrosse programs at Middlebury College.
 From 2009-2011, Heidi spent two years in the Advancement Office at Bates College planning and executing events for leadership level donors including Presidential and Trustee events.

 From 2009-2017, Heidi was the Associate Head Coach of the women’s lacrosse team at Bates College and the Co-Founder of collEdge Camps.
 In 2014, she became a Co-Owner and Co-Director of Maineiax Lacrosse Club.
-In November of 2017, Heidi assumed responsibility for all event scheduling, program direction, and oversight of the Maine Athletic Complex (the MAC) in Portland and All Pro Sports Center in Waterville.
+Heidi and Brett also own two athletic facilities, the Maine Athletic Complex (the MAC) in Portland and All Pro Sports Center in Waterville.

 CO-OWNER, CO-DIRECTOR & COACH

 A 1996 graduate of St. Lawrence University, Brett has a master’s degree in kinesiology with a focus in athletic administration/coaching from James Madison University.

 Brett the head women’s lacrosse coach at Bates College from 2006-2021 after serving as the team’s assistant coach during the 2005 season and earning an appointment as Bates’ head volleyball coach in the summer of 2004.
 Brett was directly involved in the women’s lacrosse team’s recruiting efforts as well as implementing practice plans and developing and adjusting team strategy throughout the season.
 Prior to arriving at Bates, Brett was an assistant women’s lacrosse and volleyball coach at Washington and Lee University in Virginia for two years.